 Opt in or opt out?

-Currently, each individual party has to commence its own separate action to benefit from the court decision in the proceedings brought against the Responsible Party by the Representative Organisation.
+Under the old regime, each individual party has to commence its own separate action to benefit from the court decision in the proceedings brought against the Responsible Party by the Representative Organisation.
 Individual parties may even commence separate proceedings in relation to the extent of the Responsible Party’s liability, despite the decision in the collective action.
+They can also decline to be bound by the decision in the collective action.

-Damages may not be claimed in court by Representative Organisations.
+Under the old regime, monetary damages cannot be claimed by Representative Organisations.
 Other than that, there are no limitations as to the type of claims that can be brought or settled collectively, provided that the Injured Parties’ claims result from one or more similar acts by the Responsible Party.

 Judge or jury?